PauliusBieksa/ProceduralTrees/README.md

 Once tree is generated DELETE reduces the node count for slight performance boost, then HOME adds volume to the tree

-To build a solution git and CMake are needed
+To build a solution follow the steps below:
-Getting the repo is needed to get the graphics library as a submodule step by step:

 1. Download this repository
 2. Update submodules with: git submodule update --init --recursive
 3. Build the project using CMake